agabor/docs/_includes/rest/roles.md

 ## Deleting Roles

-To delete a role from the Parse Cloud, send a DELETE request to its URL.
+To delete a role from the MSG Cloud, send a DELETE request to its URL.
 For example:

 <div class="language-toggle">
 <pre><code class="bash">